 The message that says, "I just bought a new coat" will not show up, because it has the letter "T" at the end of the word "bought", the letter "A" of the word "a" and the letter "N" of the word "new" in the right order, but they are separated by spaces.
 The others will show up because even though the letters "T", "A" and "N" are only a part of the word, they still show up in sequence.
 10. If you want to reply to a message, where can you find the Text Field to type your reply?

-The Message Text Field, where you can type your reply, is located at the bottom of the screen, in the centre of the Comment Area.
+The text message field to type your reply is located at the bottom of the screen, in the centre of the response area, just above the Home button.